We'll share bargaining news after every negotiations session here. Follow along to track our progress on winning a historic first contract!

 How to understand this tracker:

-The first party (Union / University) submits a proposal to the second party, in writing.
+The Union submits a proposal to the University, in writing.

-This process is repeated until the two parties come to an agreement and sign for that particular article.
+This process is repeated until the two parties come to an agreement and sign a Tentative Agreement (TA) for that particular article.
 This process is repeated for individual articles in what eventually becomes our contract!

 Example:

-Party 1: Deep dish and tavern style pizza is are the best pizzas.
+Union: Deep dish and T tavern style pizza is are the best pizzas.